doublemoulinet/Morrowind-Modular-Mod-Guide/OPTIONAL.md

 # Landmass Expansions
 The landmass mods--**Tamriel Rebuilt** and its sister projects like **Skyrim: Home of the Nords**--are highly recommended on subsequent playthroughs.
 These are arguably the most impressive modding projects on the web.
 Tamriel Rebuilt is a decades-long project to recreate the Morrowind mainland in TES3.
 The "Old Ebonheart" release is one of the best quest mods available and I recommend a TR-centric playthrough to play the different questlines.

 **Solstheim Tomb of the Snow Prince** overhauls the Bloodmoon expansion to bring the world design in line with current Tamriel Rebuilt / Project Tamriel design standards.
 It is highly recommended.
 You will see why after you play Bloodmoon in vanilla: the vanilla world design is flat, empty, and boring.
 STOTSP is a performance-friendly overhaul that makes playing Bloodmoon significantly more fun.
 I recommend it for all subsequent playthroughs!

 ## Tamriel Data
-Tamriel Data is required for all Project Tamriel (PT) and Tamriel Rebuilt (TR) projects, including Solstheim - Tomb of the Snow Prince.
+Tamriel Data is a required dependency for all Project Tamriel (PT) and Tamriel Rebuilt (TR) projects, including Solstheim - Tomb of the Snow Prince.
 1. [Tamriel Data](https://www.nexusmods.com/morrowind/mods/44537?)
 	- Download “Tamriel_Data (vanilla)” or "Tamriel_Data (HD)" based on prefence.
 The latter fits well with Intelligent Textures